humblejs/humblejs.github.io/README.md

 * Multiple services and cron jobs architecture for scalability
 * Built-in orchestration with pre-configured configurations
 * Easy to adapt built-in microservice framework that you can use to create your own custom microservices and interact with it with ease.
-* A lot of built-in microservices (on top of existing ones like database back), some of them are listed below:
+* A lot of built-in microservices (on top of existing ones like database backup), some of them are listed below:
   - Storage service that is used to upload, maintain and access static files.
 You can upload files from other services or from frontend
   - Sitemap generator with user's specifications
   - Auth service to manage all the authentication stuffs at single place